- About CSRL

 CSRL Managing Director and Global Programs Director

-Denise Bjelland is serving as interim director of the Center for Sustainable Rural Livelihoods.
-She has served as director of Global Programs for CALS since 2011, and has served in several capacities in that office for 25 years.
+Denise Bjelland is serving as director of the Center for Sustainable Rural Livelihoods.
+She also serves as director of Global Programs for CALS (since 2011) and has served in several capacities in that office for 25 years.
 Bjelland has worked at ISU since 1976, including positions in the ISU office for the Vice President of Business and the President’s Office.
-She earned a master’s degree in international development studies and a bachelor’s in communication studies, both from Iowa State.email@example.com
+She earned a master’s degree in international development studies and a bachelor’s in communication studies, both from Iowa State.
+She has been involved in international activities since 1991, working on various development projects in the Central Europe, India, China and Africa and co-leading undergraduate study abroad programs to Asia, Eurasia and Europe.email@example.com

 |Dr. David Acker||